dlr-gtlab/gtlab-core/docs/user/basics/05_preferences.rst

 If Internet access is possible, the system checks whether updates are available for the framework or modules.
 If this is the case, this is indicated by a message in the menu bar.

 - *Max. logging length*
-The logging output is limited in GTlab for reasons of efficiency.
+The :ref:`logging <label_section_logging>` output is limited in GTlab for reasons of efficiency.
 This limit can be modified here.
 The default value is 2000.

 - *Logging verbosity*
 There are three modes: *Silent*, *Medium* and *High*.
 These both define filter levels for a range of messages in logging.
-Details can be found here.
-(Link to verbosity-levels)
+Details can be found :ref:`here <label_section_logging>`.

 - *Theme selection*
 There are three modes: *System selection*, *Bright* and *Dark*.
 GTlab is displayed in a bright or dark mode depending on the selection.